MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-powershell-plan-offer.md

 # Use PowerShell to manage subscriptions, plans, and offers in Azure Stack Hub

 You can use PowerShell to configure and deliver services by using offers, plans, and subscriptions. using PowerShell.
 For instructions on getting set up with PowerShell on Azure Stack Hub, see [Install PowerShell Az module for Azure Stack Hub](powershell-install-az-module.md).
+For information on connecting to Azure Stack Hub using PowerShell, see [Connect to Azure Stack Hub with PowerShell](azure-stack-powershell-configure-admin).

 ## Create a plan